 There have been renewed calls for Sabah and Sarawak to assert its interests and rights within the federation of Malaysia.
 These calls have even included proposals to consider secession.
-The same sentiments are also apparent in Sarawak.
 The Nut Graph finds out what’s behind these calls and whether secession by any state in the federation would even be possible.

 WITH the DAP’s strong showing at GE13, should the Opposition Leader come from DAP?
 And will PAS continue with its calls for an Islamic state and hudud?
 And why didn’t Sabah and Sarawak deliver much-needed votes to PR?